-1. By Order (Appointing Receiver) (the "Receivership Order") pronounced by the Honourable Mr. Justice Chartier on June 11, 2024, BDO Canada Limited, was appointed receiver and manager (the "Receiver") of all of the assets, undertakings and properties of Genesus Inc. ("Genesus"), Can-Am Genetics Inc. ("Can-Am") and Genesus Genetics Inc. ("GGI", and together with Genesus and Can-Am, the "Debtors") relating to, acquired for, or used in relation to a business carried on by the Debtors, including all proceeds thereof (collectively, the "Property").
+1. By Order (Appointing Receiver) (the "Receivership Order") pronounced by the Honourable Mr. Justice Chartier on June 11, 2024, BDO Canada Limited was appointed receiver and manager (the "Receiver") of all of the assets, undertakings and properties of 10014640 Manitoba Inc. (formerly Genesus Inc.) ("Genesus"), 3940480 Manitoba Inc. (formerly Can-Am Genetics Inc.) ("Can-Am"), and Genesus Genetics Inc. ("GGI", and together with Genesus and Can-Am, the "Debtors") relating to, acquired for, or used in relation to a business carried on by the Debtors, including all proceeds thereof (collectively, the "Property").